Claim denial by the insurer – what can you do?

 Can I hold the insurer liable?

-Has your damage been unfairly rejected?
+Has your claim been unjustly rejected?

 Related topics